Vyral/base-template/_posts/2018-07-11-9-silly-things-that-could-be-sabotaging-your-home-sale.md

 **8. Overfilled closets.** In the wintertime, I know that we have tons of coats and shows, but in the summertime, we do not need them.
 Anything that is out of season can be put away so that the closet is not as stuffed.
 Remove any excess hangers and clear the bottom of the shelves and cabinets because buyers always look at the bottom.
 They want to make sure they have enough room for their shoes and other items they put on the bottom.

 **9. Cluttered countertops.** If you are a big coffee drinker and you want to keep your coffee pot out, I think that is acceptable.
-However, having your coffee pot, toaster oven, espresso machine, and knives set, your buyer will not be able to see how much space they are going to have when they buy the house.
+However, if you have your coffee pot, toaster oven, espresso machine, and knife set out, your buyer will not be able to see how much space they are going to have when they buy the house.

 If you have any additional questions or are interested in buying or selling, please feel free to contact me.
 I look forward to speaking with you soon.